-Texas-born U.S. citizen released from ICE custody after being detained for 3 weeks
+Texas-born US citizen released from ICE custody after being detained for 3 weeks

 CLICK HERE TO GET THE FOX NEWS APP

 His mother also said that when her son was born, she gave him a different name, the Washington Post reported.
-She said was never able to get her son a U.S. passport because the name on his birth certificate did not match other documents, she said.
+She was never able to get her son a U.S. passport because the name on his birth certificate did not match other documents, she said.

 Immigration authorities are not supposed to detain U.S. citizens.
 But both ICE and CBP have apprehended citizens in the past.